svc333/overview/quickstart_ea.md

 ## Before you begin
 {: #prereqs-ea}

-Create a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including those with free service plans.
+Create a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including offerings with free service plans.

 ## Quick start steps
 {: #steps-ea}